HIPAA: Frequently Asked Questions

 • Who created HIPAA?

 • HIPPA was created by Donna Shalala and her team at the Department of Health and Human Services (HHS).
 President Bill Clinton signed HIPAA into law on August 21, 1996.
+The Act evolved from earlier legislative efforts, including:

 • Where does HIPAA apply?

 • HIPAA applies to all states in the United States, as it is a federal legislation administered at the national level by the Department of Health and Human Services (HHS).
 It applies to everyone in the US, both citizens or residents.
+While HIPAA can theoretically apply outside the U.S., there are some practical limitations.
+Enforcement in foreign jurisdictions may be challenging or impossible.

 • Are HIPAA laws different in each state?US map states where state law supersedes HIPAA